orbeon/orbeon-forms-doc/form-builder/template-syntax.md

     - __All Control Values:__ the value of all form controls.
         - This is only available for the email body.
         - This is experimental as of Orbeon Forms 2018.1.
-    - Links [SINCE Orbeon Forms 2020.1]
+    - __Links__ [SINCE Orbeon Forms 2020.1]
-        - This is available for
+        - Links are available for the following:
             - Email Body
             - Label
             - Hint
             - Help Message
             - Explanatory Text
+        - Links include:
             - Link to the "edit" page
             - Link to the "view" page
             - Link to the "new" page
             - Link to the "summary" page
             - Link to the "home" page
             - Link to the PDF file

 *NOTE: For the email subject and body, an XPath expression runs in the context of the form data's root element.
 However, the [Form Runner function library](/xforms/xpath/extension-form-runner.md) is not yet available to expressions as of Orbeon Forms 2018.1.
 For labels, hints and help messages, the Form Runner function library is available.*